marwahaha/bay/_posts/2024-08-08-hessian-ascent-for-the-sk-model-i.md

 $$ \begin{equation}|\partial_y\left(\frac{1}{\partial_{y,y}\Lambda}\right)| \le 2\,,\,|\partial_t\left(\frac{1}{\partial_{y,y}\Lambda(t,y)}\right)| \le 14\beta^2 \,.\end{equation} $$

-These estimates are stated with careful formal precision in [[Proposition 2.11, JSS24]()]
+These estimates are stated with careful formal precision in [[Proposition 2.11, JSS24](https://arxiv.org/pdf/2408.02360)] and rely primarily on the representation of $$\Phi $$ using the RPCs, and working with the polynomial representations induced by them.

-## Proof Sketch

-### Spectral properties of the TAP-corrected Hessian

-### Empirical distribution of the coordinates of the iterates

-### Fluctuations of the generalized TAP free energy under fRSB

-## Connections via HES SoS Hierarchy and Geometry

-### Unified high-entropy process certificates

-### Generalizing the Parisi theory in primal space

 #### FOOTNOTES

-[^1]: The main contribution of [[SS24]]() is the introduction of a new hierarchy over HES processes, and the hierarchy is termed the HES SoS hierarchy.
+[^1]: The main contribution of [[SS24]](https://arxiv.org/abs/2401.14383) is the introduction of a new hierarchy over HES processes, and the hierarchy is termed the HES SoS hierarchy.
 The reason for choosing these processes is many-fold, and is explained in the paper's introduction.
 However, in large part, this paper was born out of the desire to understand what exactly made the _search_ problem of finding near-optima of spin-glasses significantly easier than the _certification_ problem.

 [^2]: The fRSB condition is an imposition on the support of the probability measure induced by $$\mu $$ that optimizes the Parisi formula $$P_\beta(\mu) $$.
 It states that the density associated with $$\mu $$ is fully-supported in a sub-interval $$[0, q^*_\beta] $$.
 Equivalently, $$\mu $$ is strictly increasing in $$[0, q^*_\beta] $$.